Women's Giving Circle Steering Committee

 Greta graduated in 1986 from Williamsport Area Community College now Pennsylvania College of Technology with an Associate of Applied Science Degree in Business Management and an Associate of Applied Science Degree in Accounting.
 After graduating, she joined her father’s, Robert L. Kling, life and pension agency.
 In 1992 she became licensed by the Pennsylvania Insurance Department in the area of Life & Health.
 In 1993, she completed the Certified Financial Planner Educational Program through the College for Financial Planning, Denver, CO and was licensed as a Certified Financial Planner Licensee by the Certified Financial Planner Board of Standards.
 Ms. Kling then expanded the business to include all aspects of financial planning.
 In 2003, she became an Associate in Insurance Services and in 2010 became an Associate in General Insurance by the Insurance Institute of America.

 Ms. Kling is currently a member of the Institute of Management Accountants and National Society of Tax Professionals.
 She has also served on the Accounting Advisory Committee at Pennsylvania College of Technology.
 Ms. Kling's offices are located in Watsontown and King of Prussia.
-In her spare time, she enjoys spending time with her family, traveling, studying my bible, and going to concerts(especially country music concerts).
+In her spare time, she enjoys spending time with her family, traveling, studying her bible, and going to concerts(especially country music concerts).

 Marianne E. Kreisher, Esq., CELA